 Backpacking: 5.1 miles, Elevation gain/loss: +626 / -967'; Van transfer: 1.5 hours

 We awake to the sun breaching our tents, the aromas of steaming coffee and tea, and the knowledge that we have nothing we need to do today except explore nature.
-After a delicious backcountry breakfast, we descend into Death Hollow, a lush oasis and tributary of the Escalante River.
+After a delicious backcountry breakfast, we delve further into Death Hollow, a lush oasis and tributary of the Escalante River.
 After climbing out of the hollow and back onto another stunning mesa we press on towards our next camp at Mamie Creek.
 We aim to get to Mamie Creek in time for some lunch and relaxation on the beach before setting up camp.
 Once we've dropped our heavy gear, we set off to explore the Mamie Creek Natural Bridge, a genuine highlight!
 Tonight, we settle in near the shores of Mamie Creek where we eat a well-earned dinner and watch as sunset fades into one of the darkest skies in the continental United States.
 All meals included.

 Backpacking: 3.5 miles, Elevation gain/loss: +1,142'/ -1,539'; Optional hiking: 1.5 miles, Elevation gain/loss: Minimal